abhayviradiya04/Tour-Booking_Web-Project/README.md

 📧 Email: abhayviradiya6236@gmail.com
 🔗 GitHub Profile: Abhay Viradiya

-✨ Notes:
-✅ Added icons for better UI experience
-✅ Used tables for API endpoints
-✅ Structured sections properly for better readability
+🎯 Notes: ✔️ Added icons for a better UI experience ✨ ✔️ Used tables for API endpoints 📊 ✔️ Structured sections properly for better readability

-🚀 Now, your README.md is well-structured, visually appealing, and ready to impress!
+🚀 Now, your README looks professional and well-formatted!
 Let me know if you need any changes. 😊

-yaml
-Copy code

----

-### **Changes & Fixes**
-✅ Used **two spaces** at the end of list items to keep the layout intact.
-✅ Used `<br>` tags where necessary for proper line breaks.
-✅ Replaced inline code blocks with **tables** for API endpoints.
-✅ Ensured **images display properly** using raw GitHub URLs.

----

-💡 **Now, update your `README.md` file with this corrected version, and your layout will be fixed on GitHub!** 🚀